Hunter’s Home Volunteer Program

 Qualifications: Must be able to greet visitors in a professional manner, and have a smile on your face!
 The bility to climb stairs is a plus.

 Position benefits: Free admission to events.
 Meet new people and network in the community.
 Help the museum provide quality events and programs for the public.

 Office Administrative Assistant

 Tasks and responsibilities: Assist staff in clerical and filing work in the museum office.
 Tasks may include copying, filing, stocking, and inventorying the gift shop.
 May also assist in event or exhibit preparation.

 Expectations regarding number of hours and times: Two or three hours per day on Tuesday–Thursday or Wednesday–Friday mornings is preferred.
 (Afternoon or Saturday times may be available.
 Ask staff for details.)

-Qualifications: Must be able to operate a copy machine.
-Must be familiar with computers and be able to type.
-Knowledge of Microsoft Word, Excel and internet searches a plus.
+Qualifications: Must be able to operate a copy machine, be familiar with computers, and be able to type.
+Knowledge of Microsoft Word, Excel and internet searches is a plus.
 Attention to detail and ability to communicate professionally (verbally and in writing) a must.

 Position benefits: Gain professional experience in clerical work and the functioning of museums.
 See the inner-workings of museum programs.
 Assist with providing quality experiences for museum visitors.

 Tasks and responsibilities: Work under the supervision of the site maintenance technician doing yardwork, painting, and other odd jobs on the grounds of the historic site.

 Expectations regarding number of hours and times: Work must be from 7 am to 11 am, Monday–Friday.
 The number of hours is flexible.